-In accordance with the Spanish Corporate Tax Law, the corporate tax must then be declared and, if applicable, paid within 25 calendar days of the end of the following six months, after the cancellation entry.
+By the Spanish Corporate Tax Law, the corporate tax must then be declared and, if applicable, paid within 25 calendar days of the end of the following six months, after the cancellation entry.

-In order to comply with the formal requirements of legal acts, such as corporate tax or other necessary acts, the former liquidators may carry them out themselves, on behalf of the dissolved company, even after its official liquidation, or they may commission third parties to do so on their behalf.
+To comply with the formal requirements of legal acts, such as corporate tax or other necessary acts, the former liquidators may carry them out themselves, on behalf of the dissolved company, even after its official liquidation, or they may commission third parties to do so on their behalf.